kazushi23/vistra-be/readme.md

 baseName?: string;  // Original filename before (1), (2), etc.
 ```

-Extending to separate File and Folder column is feasible as well if each has way more independant columns.
+Extending to separate File and Folder table is feasible as well if each has way more independent columns.\
 Or even adding a version history table with relationship to document works.

 ---

 ## Unique Constraints & Duplicate Handling